zorncbllr/php-mono/README.md

 It takes one argument, your model object, and updates the data by its id.

-The $id attribute is important in this method for targeting the right data in your database table.
+The $id variable is important in this method for targeting the right data in your database table.

-In this example, assume that you have a model class User with attributes $id, $username, and $password
+In this example, assume that you have a model class User with variables $id, $username, and $password

 example: